Israeli PM to UN: Hezbollah storing missiles in Beirut

 Hezbollah leader Hassan Nasrallah denied Netanyahu’s allegations, insisting the group does not store missiles in civilian facilities.

 “Whoever wants to go can go now.
-If Hezbollah is storing missiles in this facility then there is not enough time to remove them,” Nasrallah said.
+If Hezbollah is storing missiles in this facility, then there is not enough time to remove them,” Nasrallah said in a televised address.
 “We don’t store missiles at the port or near gas facilities.
 We know where to store missiles.”

 “We will allow media outlets to enter the facility so that the world knows that Netanyahu is lying,” he added.

+Hezbollah spokesman Mohammed Afif, who led the tour, said the facility did not belong to the militant group.

+“You can see the missile and the missile factory behind you,” he said sarcastically.
+“We want to confirm again that all charges by the enemy are mere lies.”

-After Netanyahu’s address, the Israeli military released detailed maps showing the site that the prime minister had referenced as well as two other alleged missile depots it said were under residential apartment blocks.
+After Netanyahu’s address, the Israeli military released detailed maps showing the site in Jnah and two other alleged missile depots it said were under residential apartment blocks.

 It described all three as precision-guided missile manufacturing sites.
-The military provided precise locations of the alleged weapons sites, but gave no other evidence and did not say how advanced the manufacturing program is.
+The military provided precise locations of what it called weapons sites but gave no other evidence and did not say how advanced the manufacturing program is.

 Israel has long warned that Hezbollah is seeking to manufacture precision-guided missiles or add guidance systems to its existing projectiles, something Israel insists is a red line that may require military action.

-Hezbollah is believed to have massively expanded its arsenal in the years since it fought Israel to a month-long stalemate in 2006.
+Hezbollah is believed to have massively expanded its arsenal in the years since it fought Israel to a monthlong stalemate in 2006.
 Israel believes Hezbollah has tens of thousands of rockets and missiles capable of hitting virtually anywhere in Israel, but precision guidance would make them far more lethal.

 Netanyahu said another depot had exploded just a few days ago in the southern Lebanese village of Ain Qana, near the port city of Sidon.
 It is not clear what caused that explosion, which sent smoke billowing into the sky but did not cause any casualties.